beautiful-atoms/beautiful-atoms-docs/docs/source/getting_started/installing/index.rst

 ============

 ..
 Caution::
    The latest version only support Blender version >= 3.4.
+   If for some reason you need to use Blender version 3.0 -- 3.2, please check out the source code beautiful-atoms to `blender-3.2` branch first.

 Requirements